DragoniteSpam/GameMakerTutorialTutorial/README.md

 GameMaker's currently running a [Helpful Dev Jam](https://gamemaker.io/en/blog/helpful-devjam), which means that we're going to be seeing an influx of tutorial-related content in the next few days.
 This is doubtlessly going to be a lot of peoples' first exposure to both following and creating tutorials, so here are two helpful tutorials to guide you through the process!

-By the end of this tutorial, you will have read the word "tutorial" so many times that it no longer will sound like a real world.
+By the end of this tutorial, you will have read the word "tutorial" so many times that it no longer will sound like a real word.
 I'm sorry in advance.

 ## How To Follow A Tutorial